 But there’s more to this town than the National Eagle Center.
 The city is filled with festivals, including The Grumpy Old Men Festival in the winter, the Watermelon Festival after Labor Day, and the Riverboat Festival at the end of the year.
 There are also multiple top hotels here, so if you need a break during your road trip, this is the town to do so.
 Check prices on Booking.com for the best possible rate.

 9. Winona, MN

 Winona is a picturesque town you’ll certainly want to visit while traveling the Great River Road.
 You can enjoy gorgeous river vistas and charming shops and restaurants there.
 Check out the iconic Winona Bridge while you’re in town.

-If you’re searching for a place to stay in Winona, I recommend the following hotels The Great River Road Inn, which is a beautiful historic hotel centrally located near downtown.
+If you’re searching for a place to stay in Winona, I recommend the following hotels: The Great River Road Inn, a beautiful historic hotel centrally located near downtown.
 It’s within walking distance of all the shops and restaurants and has a great breakfast buffet.